l2hyunwoo/metro/docs/interop.md

 2. Interop with generated Dagger factories for constructor-injected classes, assisted-injected classes, and Dagger modules.
 This means that an upstream class or module that was processed with the dagger compiler and has a generated Java _factory_ class can be natively reused by Metro.

 Note this also automatically adds an extra `interop-dagger` dependency to support this scenario.

+Enabling this feature also enables interop with Dagger's `@BindsOptionalOf` annotation.